WISDEM/WEIS/docs/dlc_generator.rst

 The DLC Case Matrix
 -------------------

-WEIS creates a case matrix for each DLC; this case matrix, is located in the same directory as the openfast runs in both yaml and txt format.
+WEIS creates a case matrix for each DLC; this case matrix, is located in the same directory as the OpenFAST runs in both yaml and txt format.
 The case matrix specifies which inputs are changed for each case.
 An example case matrix is shown next::